Daxiongmao87/divination-foundry/README.md

 ## Overview

-Divination is a module for Foundry VTT that integrates AI language models directly into your virtual tabletop.
-It provides a ChatGPT-like interface that allows game masters and players to ask questions, brainstorm ideas, and get assistance during gameplay.
+Divination is a Foundry VTT module that connects your tabletop games to AI language models.
+It provides a chat interface that lets Game Masters and players get instant AI assistance during gameplay.

 ![Divination Screenshot](https://github.com/Daxiongmao87/divination-foundry/raw/main/assets/screenshot.png)

 ## Features

+- 🧙 **AI Integration**: Connect to OpenAI, Anthropic, or run local AI models
-- 💬 **Interactive Chat Interface**: A sleek, dedicated chat window powered by FIMLib
+- 💬 **Chat Interface**: A dedicated window for interacting with AI assistants
-- 🧠 **AI Integration**: Compatible with OpenAI, local LLMs, and more through flexible API configuration
-- 📝 **Journal Integration**: Ask the AI about specific journal entries with one click
-- 🌐 **Global Context**: Provide game-specific context that persists across all conversations
-- 🛠️ **Customizable**: Configure the module to work with almost any LLM provider
-- ✨ **Interactive UI**: Beautiful glowing crystal ball icons and intuitive interface
+- 📋 **Copy Function**: One-click copying of AI responses to clipboard

 ## Installation

-### Method 1: From Foundry VTT Package Manager (Recommended)
+### Method 1: Foundry VTT Package Manager (Recommended)

-1. In Foundry VTT, navigate to the "Add-on Modules" tab
+1. In your Foundry VTT setup, go to the "Add-on Modules" tab
 2. Click "Install Module"
 3. Search for "Divination"
 4. Click "Install"